thmyrk/developer-happiness-blog/_posts/2019-03-15-why-you-should-play-starcraft-if-you-are-a-programmer.md

 it's not the case with you, then in this worst scenario at least you had some fun ;) Not to mention video games are a *great* way to relieve stress after a full day of work :)

+Let me know what are the games you're playing and whether you feel any benefits!

+Thanks for reading!

+Przemysław

 # Useful links:
 * [https://www.psychologytoday.com/us/blog/freedom-learn/201502/cognitive-benefits-playing-video-games](https://www.psychologytoday.com/us/blog/freedom-learn/201502/cognitive-benefits-playing-video-games)